 10AM - 12PM

-Deadly Elders Aunty Leonie and Uncle Alan Harris take over Parent Place with Book reading, Cultural arts and Facepainting.
+Deadly Elders Aunty Leonie and Uncle Alan Harris shared their wonderful energy and story telling powers at Parent Place with Book reading, Cultural arts and Facepainting.

 Address: 39 Sturt St, Ballarat Central VIC 3350